KIT-HYD/geostatistics_lecture/exercises/kriging/README.md

 Test at least 10 different values for each variogram parameter, each within a range of possible values (each of the 10 values should still yield a useful variogram).
-Judge the performance either by the interpolation result (visual inspection), or make a leave-of-out cross validation.
+Judge the performance either by the interpolation result (visual inspection), or make a leave-one-out cross validation.

-That means you will only run `ordinary_krige.m` for each observation in the sample.
+That means you will run `ordinary_krige.m` for each observation in the sample.
 Omit each point from the kriging but use its coordinates as x and y parameter.
-Then the diviation of the real z to the one yielded by the function can be interpreted as an *interpolation error*.
+Then the difference of the real z to the one yielded by the function can be interpreted as an *interpolation error*.